ArtS/arts.github.com/_posts/2015-01-06-dropdownlistfor-with-dictionaries-in-ASP-NET-MVC-and-why-SelectList-wants-to-kill-you.md

 <!-- ...some lines skipped... -->
 {% endhighlight %}

-You can see the [full source code of the view][3] on github.
+You can see the [full source code of the view][3] on GitHub.

-That magical line `new SelectList(Model.States, "Key", "Value")` is what does the job -- it basically says -- '_take this collection, and for each dictionary item create a `SelectListItem` with its `Value` property set to the `Key` property and its `Text` property set to `Value` property of a given dictionary item_'.
+That magical line `new SelectList(Model.States, "Key", "Value")` is what does the job -- it basically says -- '_take this collection, and for each dictionary item, create a `SelectListItem` with its `Value` property set to the `Key` property and its `Text` property set to `Value` property of a given dictionary item_'.